 FIRST® is a not for profit charity founded in 1989 to inspire young people’s interest and participation in science and technology.
 It is supported by Macquarie University and many sponsors in Australia.

 The FIRST® Robotics Competition is a large-scale robotics competition, bringing together students and mentors to build robots that perform in a competitive but gracious environment against teams from all over the world.
-In building their robot and doing all the other things that go with a competition, students learn valuable life skills like teamwork, collaboration, public speaking, technical science and engineering skills, and others.
+In building their robot competition preparation, students learn valuable life skills including teamwork, collaboration, public speaking, technical science and engineering skills, and others.
 In the organisation's own words "it's a varsity sport for the mind" High school-aged young people from around the world form teams with like-minded cohorts, learn from adult mentors and then build the best robots they can for good-nature, character- building competition.

 How does the program work?